How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 You need to be just as careful with your device’s general unlock code.
 If you share a device or use an unlock code to control your child’s access to a device, never give out the code.
 For iPhones with Touch ID, if your child knows how to unlock the device, they can go into the settings and add a new fingerprint.
 By doing that, they can easily unlock the device whenever they want.

-Some tech-savvy kids might try to manipulate “family sharing” group settings by creating a new Apple ID and attempting to join it to the family group with different permissions.
-Ensure you monitor family sharing requests carefully and maintain control over the family organizer account.
+Tech-savvy kids might even try to manipulate “family sharing” group settings by creating a new Apple ID and attempting to join it to the family group with different permissions.
+For example, they could create a secondary ID with a falsified age to join the family sharing group as an adult member and grant themselves administrator privileges that override Screen Time restrictions set by the genuine parent account.

 2. Use a Screen Time Remover App Like AnyUnlock